tesselode/nata/readme.md

 ```lua
 pool = nata.new(systems)
 ```
 Each system is a table with an optional filter function and a function for each event it should respond to.
-Each event function will receive an entity first, followed by any additional arguments passed to `pool.call`, `pool.callOn`, `pool.add`, or `pool.remove`.
+Each event function will receive an entity as the first argument, followed by any additional arguments passed to `pool.call`, `pool.callOn`, `pool.add`, or `pool.remove`.
 For example, a gravity system might look like this:
 ```lua
 GravitySystem = {
   filter = function(entity)